Can Large Language Models Identify Authorship?: Introduction

 \begin{itemize} \item We conduct a comprehensive evaluation of LLMs in authorship attribution and verification tasks.
 Our results demonstrate that LLMs outperform existing BERT-based models in a zero-shot setting, showcasing their inherent stylometric knowledge essential for distinguishing authorship.
 This enables them to excel in authorship attribution and verification across low-resource domains without the need for domain-specific fine-tuning.

 \item We develop a pipeline for authorship analysis with LLMs, encompassing dataset preparation, baseline implementation, and evaluation.
-Our novel Linguistically Informed Prompting (LIP) technique guides LLMs to leverage linguistic features for more accurate authorship analysis, enhancing their reasoning capabilities.
+Our novel Linguistically Informed Prompting (LIP) technique guides LLMs to leverage linguistic features for accurate authorship analysis, enhancing their reasoning capabilities.

 \item Our end-to-end approach improves the explainability of authorship analysis.
-It elucidates the reasoning and evidence behind authorship predictions, shedding light on how various linguistic features influence these predictions.
+This approach elucidates the reasoning and evidence behind authorship predictions, shedding light on how various linguistic features influence these predictions.
 This contributes to a deeper understanding of the mechanisms behind LLM-based authorship identification. \end{itemize}